rpusec/XmlReadableConsoleLog/README.md

 # XmlReadableConsoleLog #

-This is a JavaScript library that allows you to print out your XML data on your browser's console in a readable way, by making use of `console.log`'s CSS parsing functionality.
+This library leverages JavaScript's `console.log` CSS parsing functionality in order to print out your XML data in a readable manner.
 This library is used specifically for debugging purposes.

-Keep in mind that you can display your XML readably without this API, browsers do that natively.
-However, this library still leverages the ability to display your data in a customizable way.

 ## Examples ##

-Let's say that you receive a server response that contains some XML data in string format, and you print it out on your JS console, the value itself might look something along the lines of:
+Say that you receive a server response that contains an XML output in string format, the output might look something like:

 ![unreadable](docs/imgs/xml_unreadable.png)

 Which is clearly unreadable, but this library allows you to display your data as:

 ![readable](docs/imgs/xml_readable.png)